 Victim Assistance: A 24-hour on-call program to provide crisis intervention, emotional support, and other assistance to victims of crime.

 The Department will continue to support these programs while looking for relevant ways to evolve with the City.
-Exciting new programs will be rolled out to the community soon, including partnerships with Ring, and SmartWater.

 ACCREDITATION